yellowmessenger/documentation/docs/platform_concepts/engagement/flows_campaign.md

 sidebar_label: Create Flow campaign manually
 title: Create Flow campaign manually
 ---
-Yellow.ai's Flow Campaign is a  conversational marketing tool  with an advanced campaign builder.
-It helps marketers deliver a comprehensive customer experience across channels and engage customers at every stage of their journey.

-A Flow Campaign consists of  user journeys  which you can use to strategically target customers across channels.
-You can quickly develop flows using the no-code builder according to your business needs.
-This also allows you to track  customer activities  across platforms and analyze the data to make decisions.

-#### Use case

-This sample use case shows how to effectively engage users by nudging them at different stages in a flow using the Flow campaign.

-Consider a cart abandonment example in an e-commerce store.

-1. Send a reminder message through a Push notification to proceed with the purchase after one day.
-2. For users who have read the push notification, send an exclusive 10% off coupon on WhatsApp.
-3. If the user has not responded to the message, resend the coupon over WhatsApp after 48 hours.
-4. Wait a couple more days and end the flow.

 The campaign flow builder consists of five categories of nodes:

 * Entry point